 EDITING AND SYNDICATION

 The process: After you submit your draft, a NextBillion editor will review it and send any edits back to you for feedback and approval – along with any questions we have about details of the piece.
 You’re welcome to send further revisions back: Our goal is always to reach a final draft that is agreeable to both the writer and editor before publication.
 We do routinely make online changes and update posts as necessary, but aim to conclude most changes prior to publication.

 Timeline: We have a small staff, but we try to edit articles within 2 weeks of receiving a first draft.
 But depending on the amount of content in queue, that isn’t always possible, so if there are any scheduling considerations we should take into account (like an upcoming report release date, or a registration deadline), please let us know when you submit the piece.
 In most cases, we can accommodate requests to speed up the editing process (within reason).

 Syndication: NextBillion reserves the right to republish any article originally produced for NextBillion on other sites, and we have relationships with a number of outlets that syndicate our material.
 We do not demand exclusivity on content, except in rare cases that are discussed in advance of publication.
 That means in most cases, guest writers are welcome to cross-post their NextBillion articles to other sites after they appear on NextBillion.
 However, if an author would like to republish any NextBillion content, we request that they:

 - Wait at least 5 business days before republishing, unless there is a mutual agreement prior to publication.

 - Notify our editors of their intent to cross-post the article, and the media outlet where it will be republished.

-- Include attribution and a link back to the original post – e.g.: “This post was originally published on NextBillion.”
+- Include attribution and a link back to the original piece – e.g.: “This article was originally published on NextBillion.”